 In addition, untreated macular degeneration (a progressive disease of the eye) is the leading cause of blindness in people over age 55.
 With treatment, the progression of the disease may be stopped or slowed.
 Annual eye exams can help catch vision problems in their earliest stages.

 6. Alzheimer’s disease

 When the cartilage that cushions your bones at the joints begins to break down, the bones begin to rub together.
 The resulting pain, swelling and stiffness is called osteoarthritis.
-While it is a normal part of aging, it can also be caused by damage due to physical activity over a long period of time.
-Treatment ranges from pain medications to joint replacement.
+Daily exercise such as walking, aquatic therapy and yoga can assist in maintaining joint flexibility.

-Influenza and pneumonia and are among the top 10 causes of death for older adults.
-Annual vaccinations are now widely available for both diseases and are usually covered by health insurance or available at a very low cost.
+Influenza and pneumonia are among the top 10 causes of death for older adults.
+Vaccinations are now widely available for both diseases and are usually covered by health insurance or available at a very low cost.
 Ask your doctor if you should be vaccinated.

-In addition to caring for their own families, many boomers are caring for elderly parents as well.
-The stress of being a dual caregiver can be significant, especially on individuals who are also working outside the home, struggling financially, or dealing with other challenges.
-“It’s important to take care of yourself first,” says Dr. Abesabis.
-Make an effort to get enough sleep, eat right, and exercise regularly.
+In addition to caring for their own families, many boomers are caring for elderly parents.
+The stress of being a dual caregiver can be significant, especially on individuals who are also working outside the home, struggling financially or dealing with other challenges.
+“It’s important to take care of yourself first,” says Dr. Shali.
+Make an effort to get enough sleep, eat right and exercise regularly.